 The Vanuatu Customs and Inland Revenue Department introduced a new concept of “Tax Identification Numbers” (TIN) as part of the recent Vanuatu Tax Administration Act (TAA 37).
-The TIN is a must have for easy automatic exchange of information under the Common Reporting Standard (CRS) system.
+The TIN is a must-have for easy automatic exchange of information under the Common Reporting Standard (CRS) system.
 Investors may come across this requirement when opening or managing their bank accounts.

 A CRS signatory member, Vanuatu failed to fully comply with the requirements as it didn’t have a TIN system in place.
 This shortcoming could affect Vanuatu Citizenship holders willing to open an account in other countries where TIN provision is mandatory.

-What could this mean to Vanuatu’s Citizenship by Investment participants?
 For the Vanuatu Development Support Programme (VDSP) and Vanuatu Contribution Program (VCP) members, the implementation of TIN seems a tangible benefit.
 Also, no changes to the existing tax rates are implied in the Act – the country sticks to its largely tax-free policy.

 By improving the tax framework and reporting aspects, Vanuatu attempts to ensure better compliance with the stringent EU norms.
 The European Union continues to pressure tax-free jurisdictions whereas Vanuatu strives to boost its tax policies without jeopardising independence in defining its tax regime.